What to do with dry and chapped hands

 Six tips for (extremely) dry hands

-Usually one extremely dry skin relatively easy to solve with good care and the tips below.
-If your hands become drier and it persists, contact your doctor or a dermatologist.
-You may be allergic to certain substances or suffer from an underlying skin complaint.
-Such as eczema or atopic dermatitis.
-Our natural Hemp body butter has been specially developed for the needs of dry and atopic skin and is even suitable as a hand cream for eczema.
+Usually one extremely dry skin This is relatively easy to remedy with proper care and the tips below.
+If your hands do become drier and it persists, contact your doctor or dermatologist.
+You may be allergic to certain substances or have an underlying skin condition, such as eczema or atopic dermatitis.
+Our natural Hemp body butter is specially formulated for the needs of dry and atopic skin and is even suitable as a hand cream for eczema.

 Wash your hands with natural soap